Foxeleon/star-wars-app-challenge/README.md

 This project is a modern web application built with Next.js and TypeScript.
 It serves as a digital Holocron, allowing users to browse various resources from the Star Wars universe (including People, Planets, Films, and more) by fetching data from the [SWAPI (The Star Wars API)](https://swapi.py4e.com/).

-The application showcases a clean, responsive interface with client-side data fetching, caching, and a polished user experience, including hover animations and atmospheric background music.
+The application showcases a clean, responsive interface with client-side data fetching, caching, and a polished user experience, including hover animations, atmospheric background music, and intelligent, cross-linked data.

 ## Features

 - **Universal Resource Browser**: Displays a paginated list of various Star Wars resources.
-Users can switch between People, Planets, Films, Species, Vehicles, and Starships using an intuitive tab-based navigation.
+Users can switch between People, Planets, Films, Species, Vehicles, and Starships using an intuitive, horizontally-scrollable tab navigation that works perfectly on mobile devices.
-- **Adaptive Layout**: A fully responsive layout that uses modern CSS Flexbox for perfect alignment of resource cards on any screen size.
+- **Stateful URLs**: The application's state (current tab and page number) is stored in the URL's query parameters.
+This allows for bookmarking and sharing links to specific views.
+- **Deep Linking and Smart Navigation**: The app features a fully interconnected data experience.
+Clicking on related items (like a character's `homeworld` or a film's `characters`) navigates to the respective detail page.
+An intelligent "Back" button then correctly returns the user to the exact previous page, preserving the context.
-- **Dynamic Details Page**: Clicking on an item's "Details" button navigates to a universal, dynamically-generated page that displays all relevant information for that specific resource.
+- **Dynamic Details Page**: Clicking "Details" navigates to a universal, dynamically-generated page that displays all relevant information for any resource, including resolving and linking related data arrays (e.g., listing all films a character appeared in).
-- **Client-Side Caching**: Utilizes TanStack Query (`@tanstack/react-query`) to efficiently fetch, cache, and manage server state.
+- **Client-Side Caching**: Utilizes TanStack Query (`@tanstack/react-query` and `useQueries`) to efficiently fetch, cache, and manage server state, including parallel fetching of related data.
 - **Smooth Pagination**: `keepPreviousData` is enabled for a seamless user experience while navigating between pages, preventing UI flickering.
 - **Interactive UI**: Cards feature subtle hover animations (lift and shadow) to provide clear visual feedback.
 - **Atmospheric Audio (Bonus)**: An optional toggle in the top-right corner allows users to play and pause the iconic Star Wars theme music for a more immersive experience.